Grohiik/Meddelandesystem/README.md

 ### Generate JavaDoc

-The javadoc can be generated in the following way.
+The javadoc can be generate in the following way.
 The output directory should be in `docs/apidocs`.
 The apidocs is ignored in the repo.

 **Using maven**